Murder of Sylvia Likens: Rebuttal

 Leroy New rebutted the defense counsels' closing arguments by promising to "speak through the mangled and shredded lips of Sylvia Likens.
 I see her wherever I look".
 Outlining the catalog of mistreatment Likens had endured prior to her death at the hands of each of the defendants, New directly addressed criticism he had earlier received from Forrest Bowman in his closing argument regarding the prosecution "cross-examining children", stating: "The prosecutors' job is to present the evidence to the best of our ability.
 Now, let's look at some of the responsibilities here.
 Each one of [the] five defendants had first and foremost the responsibility to leave Sylvia Likens alone; we had the responsibility to bring all the evidence we could find that could explain this crime."

 Referring to the sentimental closing arguments made by various defense counsels regarding reasoning and motivation for their clients' actions, their attempts to divert responsibility to other defendants or participants, and their clients' collective failure to either help Likens or to notify authorities, New added: "All we hear is whining appeal, anything but blame where the blame belongs."
-He then speculated as to the reason Likens did not try to escape from the Baniszewski household prior to the abuse increasingly escalating in the final weeks of her life, stating: "I think she trusted in man ...
+He poured scorn over Erbecker's claim his client was insane—referencing the testimony of three psychiatrists who had each testified as to Gertrude's sanity—before speculating as to the reason Likens did not try to escape from the Baniszewski household prior to the abuse increasingly escalating in the final weeks of her life, stating: "I think she trusted in man ...
 I think she did not believe these people would do this and continue to do it."

 New concluded his closing argument by emphasizing the defendants' unison in their collective mistreatment of Likens, before asking the jury to dismiss arguments made by various defense counsels regarding who may have actually inflicted the "fatal blow" to Likens's head, stating: "Every mark on that girl's body contributed directly to her death, and that was testimony.
 The subdural hematoma was the ultimate blow.
 This is the most hideous thing Indiana has ever seen and, I hope, will ever see."
 Stating that "not a shred of evidence" had been produced indicating any defendant was suffering from a form of mental illness, New again requested the death penalty for each defendant, stating to the jury: "The issue here is not about the electric chair, or a hospital, but about law and order.
 Will we shy away from the most diabolical case to ever come before a court or jury?
 If you go below the death penalty (in your verdicts) in this case, you will lower the value of human life by that much for each defendant.
 The blood of this girl will forevermore be on their souls."